Moving to Utah County or Salt Lake County in 2026? What Every Relocating Family Should Know First | Kat Ashby

 Frequently Asked Questions

-What is a PID and why does it matter for Utah County homebuyers?
-A Public Infrastructure District (PID) is a special tax assessment on some newer Utah County homes that adds $200–$400/month to your true housing cost for 20–30 years.
-It doesn't appear in the listing price or mortgage — it shows up on your property tax bill.
-Many relocating buyers are blindsided by PIDs.
-Always verify whether a home carries one before making an offer.
+What is a PID in Utah real estate?
+A Public Infrastructure District is a special tax assessment on some newer Utah County homes that adds $200–$400 per month to your housing cost for 20–30 years.
+It's separate from your mortgage and regular property taxes and doesn't appear in the advertised home price.
+Always confirm whether a home carries a PID before making an offer.